In Reception and Key Stage 1, children are taught to read through daily phonics lessons and we value reading as a key life skill.

 We also have School Librarians who look after and manage the books within our library.

 Promoting of reading at our school by:

 - Displays around school and within the library

 Reading at home

 We encourage all children to read aloud to an adult and to share books at home regularly.
 It is an essential part of a child’s development and an important skill to read aloud, discuss books and develop a wider vocabulary.
-We work closely with parents and carers and feel it is a joint responsibility to develop children’s reading skills, therefore we expect every child to read several times a week to an adult and signing off comments regularly recorded in the reading log.
+We work closely with parents and carers and feel it is a joint responsibility to develop children’s reading skills, therefore we expect every child to read several times a week to an adult at home and signing off comments should be regularly recorded in the reading log.